Lance Smith considers if Kenyans are born better runners.

 Peak Performance, a UK coaching, and sports science newsletter reported on the findings of Swedish exercise physiologist Bengt Saltin who compared non-running adolescent Kenyans, Kenyan high school runners, and elite Kenyan runners with top-level Scandinavian runners.

 Saltin found that sedentary Kenyan youths had the same aerobic capacities as inactive Danish teenagers.
 If Kenyans were born better runners, you would expect them to have higher VO2maxs than Scandinavians.

 Saltin found that untrained Kenyan adolescents had the same VO2max range as untrained.

-Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures too hard training Scandinavian high schoolers; likewise elite Kenyan and European distance runners.
+Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures to hard training Scandinavian high schoolers; likewise elite Kenyan and European distance runners.

-Americans mirror the progression in VO2max readings from inactive youths to an elite athlete.
+Americans mirror the progression in VO2max readings from inactive youths to elite athletes.
 As Peak Performance said, the advancement in VO2max values is the same in Kenyans as it is in Americans!
 (The Truth Behind Kenyan Endurance Runners, P2P Publishing, 2009).

-Some have credited being born at high altitude with Kenyan superiority.
+Some have credited being born at a high altitude with Kenyan superiority.
 Jurg Wirz, a Swizz writer who lives in Kenya, also wrote about the Saltin studies in his book 'Run to Win – The Training Secrets of the Kenyan Runners' (Myer & Myer Spoprt, 2006).
 Wirz reported that scientists found altitude is not the key to Kenyan performance.
 If it were a Kenyan child would be born with a superior oxygen uptake and transportation system (VO2max), but as Saltin discovered, this is not the case.

 Having a more significant proportion of slow-twitch (endurance) muscle fibres is also a consideration.
 Wirz wrote that Kenyan runners do not have a muscle advantage over other world-class athletes; muscle biopsies show that there is no difference.